Shooting Kanda River Cherry Blossoms with a Fuji 35mm f/1.4

 Kanda River cherry blossoms: 2020 vs. today

 Just to let you know, I first published these photos in July 2022.
 At this time of republishing (in 2026) they look different.
 I heard that some disease got into them, and many branches were lopped off.
-Look at this article to see the trees along the Kanda River in 2018 when my Pentax camera finally died.
+Look at [The Transformation of the Kanda River Sakura] to find out why.

 How to get to Kanda River (Takaido Station)